aahowel3/HMM/README.md

 # Testing new validation metrics in HMM3
 Anc 4 is the best coverage sample combined from replicate A and B (88x) - test original IES viterbi calling metric, Reed's junction likelihood metric using the forward algo, and try an additional validation with Pairties

-R script forwardalgo_junlik.R in local HMM
+R script forwardalgo_junlik.R in local HMM - all you need from here is the STAN getPosterior function - otherwise same as stanhmm.R pulledoutviterbis.R - all continuous stretches of vit2 with RLE function HMMM_smoothing.R - condensing those continuous stretches with IRanges

+In local HMM/novel_IESs - coverage_dist.R gets you the line dist graph of coverage as well as bar graph of coverages